Wadjet Eye Games: History

-Awards
+Awards and accolades

 Wadjet Eye Games was nominated for the Best New Studio award at the Game Developers Choice Awards in 2007, the same year that Gilbert received the AGS Lifetime Achievement Award In 2008, Gamasutra listed Wadjet Eye among their top 20 breakthrough developers.

+The second edition of the book The Art of Point-and-Click Adventure Games named Wadjet Eye Games as the successor to Sierra Entertainment and LucasArts and credited it with keeping the point-and-click genre alive.